aeharding/metar-taf-parser/README.md

 #### `parseTAF`

-👉 **Note:** One of the common use cases for TAF reports is to get relevant forecast data for a given date.
-Check out [the `Forecast` abstraction](#higher-level-parsing-the-forecast-abstraction) below which may provide TAF data in a more normalized format, depending on your use case.
+> 👉 **Note:** One of the common use cases for TAF reports is to get relevant forecast data for a given `Date`, or display the various forecast groups to the user.
+Check out [the `Forecast` abstraction](#higher-level-parsing-the-forecast-abstraction) below which may provide TAF data in a more normalized and easier to use format, depending on your use case.

 ```ts
 import { parseTAF } from "metar-taf-parser";